Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 - **CSS rules not working**: CDT used to review the reasons, detect the root of the problem and apply the fix back to the CSS rules.
 - **JS code not working**: Console used to review the potential reasons.
 Once possible solutions were detected, they were tested with the code and eventually fix the problem.
+- **Python code not working**: Checking back and forth the code and its logic to detect the root of the problem and apply the necessary fixes to accomplish expected outcomes.

 #### 4.2.4 Outcomes. 🚀

 The eventual outcome of each testing was detecting issues, evaluating the reasons and finding the solutions.

-Once the root of each issue is detected, then the applied solution is coded into the corresponding code, whether that's the HTML, CSS, JS or API.
+Once the root of each issue is detected, then the applied solution is coded into the corresponding code, whether that's the HTML, CSS, JS or Python.

 **With each error detected and fixed, the developer's knowledge increased.**

-### 4.3 Testing User Stories 🙆‍♀️
+### 4.3 Testing User Stories (TO DO) 🙆‍♀️

 Going over the user stories indicated in the UX section to ensure that they work as intended.